IanCaio/C-Sha256Lib/README.md

 		size of the preprocessed message is a multiple of 512.
 			-Append the original message bits length as a big-endian 64-bit integer to the end of the preprocessed message.
+		ATTENTION: If the message was already preprocessed a warning will be sent to stderr stating that the user is trying to preprocess a message that was already processed and return 0.
+It will only return -1 if the function runs in some memory allocation issues.

+	void sha256_message_digest(struct sha256_message *msg, struct sha256_base *handler);

+		This function will digest the message and store the hash in the msg->hash field of the sha256_message object.
+		The function uses some internal logical functions described in the sha256 specification.
+		ATTENTION: An error is prompted to stderr if the user tries to digest a message that wasn't preprocessed.
+		An warning is prompted to stderr if the user tries to digest a message already digested (it isn't an error and the user can just access the hash processed before, so it's really just a warning).

+	void sha256_message_show_hash(struct sha256_message *msg);

+		This function prints the hash of the message to stdout in the following format:
+		"HASH: <hash in hexadecimal-uppercase>"
+		"CHARS: <hash in ASCII>"
+		The latter is pretty much useless since many characters from the hash are probably not printable.

 ###INTERNAL FUNCTIONS